 He was sick then.
 Other fieldmen went out from Pittsburgh with him.
 They were told what the well was doing.
 This was good ‘hearsay,’ evidence, and as the thermometer stood several degrees below zero, the other fieldmen went away satisfied with it.
 Not so with ‘Mac.’

 For more than six hours, he waited there, chilled to the very marrow, until the well flowed again and he had gauged the flow.
 Then he went back to Pittsburgh sick.
-But he did not give up.
-He must complete his oil report, and he did, though the pain he suffered was terrible.
+But he did not give up…though the pain he suffered was terrible.
 The data he brought home with him, and dictated to his loving wife from his deathbed, was as accurate and reliable as any ever gathered.

 Even with such hard-earned information as McMullen’s, speculation in oil certificates continued to destabilize early oil markets, creating an intolerable burden on both oil producers and refiners.
 Standard Oil Company put an end to the era when it directed its subordinate, National Transit Company in Oil City, to cease issuing oil certificates.